Auditing Clerk Job Description Example

 Auditing clerks are responsible for the examination of financial and inventory transactions to ensure they are accurate and entered correctly.

-Their job description involves verifying the accuracy of figures and calculations relating to a business transaction recorded by other company personnel.
+The auditing clerk job description involves verifying the accuracy of figures and calculations relating to a business transaction recorded by other company personnel.

 Auditing clerks in performing their duties prepare and submit financial documents such as tax forms, pension contribution forms, and workers compensation forms to appropriate authorities.